-

 - In the Tables page of your instance create this query and this table aggregation.

-Top Gif: How to configure the table query to get the latest in-progress event at a specific location.
+Top Picture: How to configure the table query to get the latest in-progress event at a specific location.
 Settings:

 Filters (all):